 I was not too successful determining the wage for hotel workers specifically but I manage to get some useful and insightful information from the statistical institute of Jamaica (STATIN see chart above.

-It shows "the average of weekly wage earners in large establishments, by industry groups" for periods in 2008 and 2009.
+average of weekly wage earners in large establishments, by industry groups" for periods in 2008 and 2009.

 They don't appear to have much more recent data but that is still helpful - I think.